DEXTROMETHORPHAN

-DEXTROMETHORPHAN contains an anti-tussive (relieve cough) medication primarily used to treat dry cough.
+DEXTROMETHORPHAN is used to treat dry cough.
 Cough is a reflex action that helps to clear any foreign irritant or mucus in the throat.
-Mostly cough lasts for a short time (two to three weeks), so it is acute.
-But sometimes, if it is persistent for more than eight weeks it can lead to chronic cough.
+Mostly, a cough lasts for a short time (two to three weeks), so it is acute.
+But sometimes, if it is persistent for more than eight weeks, it can lead to chronic cough.
 Dry cough refers to a cough where there is no mucus or secretion along with cough.

 DEXTROMETHORPHAN contains Dextromethorphan, which is a cough suppressant.
 It works by blocking the cough receptor present in the brain, which is known to cause cough.
 DEXTROMETHORPHAN is generally prescribed for short-term treatment of dry cough.
 It does not treat chronic cough or cough caused due to smoking, emphysema, and asthma.

-Do not take DEXTROMETHORPHAN if you are allergic to DEXTROMETHORPHAN or Dextromethorphan.
-Increase the intake of fluids so that the mucus present loosens and the throat remains lubricated.
+Do not take DEXTROMETHORPHAN if you are allergic to any of its components.
 If you are pregnant or breastfeeding, please inform your doctor before starting DEXTROMETHORPHAN.
 Also, mention all the OTC medicines you are talking to your doctor about before taking DEXTROMETHORPHAN.
-DEXTROMETHORPHAN should not be stopped abruptly as it might lead to withdrawal symptoms like irritability, anxiety, diarrhoea, restlessness, and increased blood pressure.
-If your condition does not improve or your cough comes back or occurs with fever or rash, please visit the doctor immediately as this could due be serious.
+If your condition does not improve or your cough comes back or occurs with fever or rash, please visit the doctor immediately as this could be serious.

 Uses of DEXTROMETHORPHAN